Chair Leianuenue Niheu, BA (Hawaiian Studies)

 Lehua Kinilau, JD

 A Kanaka Maoli expert in the Hawai’i State Legislative process.
-Lehua the last elected Kia’aina of Ka Lāhui Hawai’i.
+Lehua is the last elected Kia’aina of Ka Lāhui Hawai’i.

 Carrie-Ann Shirota, JD